BYTESHAUS/read-write/README+/pencraft/README+/quotes/README+/inspirational.md

 #### Bottom line

 > **Commit a few bugs, and they call you a failure.
-Release a million and you're a Founder.**
+Release a million, and you're a Founder.**

 \_________________________________</details>